Stephanie Grisham: Personal life

 As Stephanie Ann Sommerville, she married Danny Don Marries in Nevada on April 7, 1997.
 They met at Mesa State College in Grand Junction, Colorado.
 Her husband joined KOLD-TV as a news anchor in Tucson, Arizona, on the day after their son's first birthday.
 They divorced in 2004.

 Later in 2004, she married Todd Grisham, then a KOLD sportscaster.
 They divorced in 2006.

 On December 25, 2007, Grisham had a second son, Jake.

 In 2019–2020, Grisham dated then-Trump White House aide Max Miller.
 Politico reported that the relationship ended in 2020 after an argument in which Miller allegedly pushed Grisham up against a wall and slapped her in the face after she accused him of infidelity.
 Miller has denied the report.
 Miller filed a defamation lawsuit against Grisham for the accusations.
-Grisham moved to dismiss the lawsuit but the Judge, Emily Hagan, dismissed Grisham's motion.
+Grisham moved to dismiss the lawsuit but Judge Emily Hagan rejected Grisham's motion.
 Miller voluntarily dismissed the case with prejudice in August 2023.